 The objective of this action is to set policy recommendations in order to promote the widespread implementation of alternatives to DWORs.
 The recommendations will be useful to establish future policies or voluntary schemes, at the European, regional and local level.

-This monitoring action, led by LEITAT, identifies and quantifies the environmental impacts of the project implementation, and evaluates the potential environmental impact of the introduction of the implemented actions into the EU scenario.
+This monitoring action, led by LEITAT, identified and quantified the environmental impacts of the project implementation, and evaluated the potential environmental impact of the introduction of the implemented actions into the EU scenario.

-This action evaluates the socio-economic impact expected on the local economy and community by implementing the proposed DWOR alternatives and the related environmental and risk management measures into EU textile industry.
-CS-POINTEX leads the study based on the social life cycle assessment (S–LCA) method.
-CLUTEX and LEITAT also participate in the assessment with the collaboration of all partners when needed.
+This action evaluated the socio-economic impact expected on the local economy and community by implementing the proposed DWOR alternatives and the related environmental and risk management measures into EU textile industry.
+CS-POINTEX led the study based on the social life cycle assessment (S–LCA) method.
+CLUTEX and LEITAT also participated in the assessment with the collaboration of all partners when needed.

-This action monitors the cost-efficient, replicability or transferability of the project using the Life Cycle Cost (LCC) methodology.
-The project results will be demonstrated to be feasible not only at the environmental level but also at economic one.
-With such goal, LEITAT will incorporate economic criteria to monitor the effectiveness of the actions and results.
+This action monitored the cost-efficient, replicability or transferability of the project using the Life Cycle Cost (LCC) methodology.
+The project results have been demonstrated to be feasible not only at the environmental level but also at economic one.
+With such goal, LEITAT incorporated economic criteria to monitor the effectiveness of the actions and results.

-This action is focused on launching and maintaining the project’s website to support both the operation and monitoring of demonstration and project implementation activities, and for managing project communication actions and holding links with EU Commission, LIFE Programme, other LIFE projects, and other information resources.
-This task is led by AEI TEXTIL and all partners contribute periodically with articles, news and the publication of public deliverables.
+This action focused on launching and maintaining the project’s website to support both the operation and monitoring of demonstration and project implementation activities, and for managing project communication actions and holding links with EU Commission, LIFE Programme, other LIFE projects, and other information resources.
+This task was led by AEI TEXTIL and all partners contributed periodically with articles, news and the publication of public deliverables.

 For this action, AEI TEXTIL hired a graphic designer to create the project’s image.
 The design was defined putting together the opinions of all partners and the final logo and color combination was voted from a selection of alternatives.
 The partners translated the brochures to Spanish, Italian and Catalan languages.
 Press releases are issued after each consortium meeting and/or dissemination event.